dinuionica/VideoDataBase/README.md

      * CreateDataBase -> the class in which the above classes are created <br>
         mentioned, with the lists specific to each <br>

+* ACTION
-action -> CommandsParsing -> the class that deals with the interpretation of each
-          commands and calling the appropriate methods
+    -> CommandsParsing -> the class that deals with the interpretation of each commands and calling the appropriate methods

-       -> QueryParsing -> the class that deals with the interpretation of each query type and calling the appropriate methods
+   -> QueryParsing -> the class that deals with the interpretation of each
+      query type and calling the appropriate methods

    -> RecommendationParsing -> interpretation class
      each recommendation and which uses the appropriate methods

-       -> Commands -> the class that contains the three methods (favoriteCommand, viewCommand, ratingCommand) which applies specific commands
+   -> Commands -> the class that contains the three methods (favoriteCommand,
+    viewCommand, ratingCommand) which applies specific commands

    -> Query -> class containing query methods (awardsQuery, serialsFavoriteQuery etc), which applies specific query type

    -> Recommendation -> the class that contains the recommendation methods (standardRecommendation, favoriteRecommendation etc) that applies the type specific recommendation
 -------------------------------------------------------------------------------
 LOGICA